ozziest/ozziest.github.io/_posts/2019-09-28-evolutionary-artificial-intelligence.md

 In real world, there are **organisms** which are single living plant, animal or virus [6].
 Those organisms live on a **planet** like earth.
 Also there are many **stimulants** which can affect the organism.
 When an interaction takes place, the organism **responds**.
 This process is called **cell signaling** [7].
 Besides, those organisms reproduce themselves.
 While they are creating a new offspring, **DNA** chains of ancestors are used.
 Every new offspring should be the same as its ancestor.
 But in real world, there is a **mutation** factor which disrupts the DNA structure.
 This new organism with a new DNA chain is tested by the *environment* about how suitable it is to live in the environment.
 This is called **natural selection**.
 After this life cycle has continued for a long time, different kind of animals have appeared.
 One of them is us which has got a super brain which can learn, understand, and make judgments.
 And I claim that if we can create same structure on computers, we can produce an artificial  intelligence on machines.

-In our virtual enviroment, the artificial  intelligence doesn't have to be a physical creature such as a bug, a lion or a human.
+In our virtual environment, the artificial  intelligence doesn't have to be a physical creature such as a bug, a lion or a human.
 We aim to create an intelligence.
 To make it, we don't have to have a real body.
-Insted of creating a body -like a robot-, we can simple create a computer program.
+Instead of creating a body -like a robot-, we can simple create a computer program.

 So we can name a simple *program* as an organism.
-When a program has been executed, executer of the program (physical presence of computer) would be the *planet*.
+When a program has been executed, executor of the program (physical presence of computer) would be the *planet*.
 In this case, stimulants would be every signal in the system such as camera signals, microphone signals, every data transmission in ports, the data which is located in RAM or HDD.
 When a stimulant has been processed, *the program* will produce a new response for the computer.
 As a principle of evolution, organism doesn't have any purpose in its actions.
 All actions are generated randomly.
-Also, the program should have an abilty to create a copy of itself so that it creates new offsprings.
+Also, the program should have an ability to create a copy of itself so that it creates new offsprings.
 While it is creating a new copy, it should change its structure too.
-Because organisms have DNA chains which define the behaviour of the organism.
+Because organisms have DNA chains which define the behavior of the organism.
 In our virtual world, the program should have its DNA structure.
 Maybe, the code of the program can be use as DNA.
 With this method, every program should have its code.
 Also every program should be able to create a new copy with its code.
 Of course, as a key point, if we are talking about evolution, while the program is creating a new copy, it should mutate the code randomly, a little bit.
 As a result, a new copy of the program should be *almost* the same as the ancestor.

 You might think that a system like this can turn to a garbage.
 You are right because, probably most of programs will be turn to garbage which is something can't be executed.
 But in this randomness, some programs which have some ability to survive may occur.
 This little *chance* is the hearth of the evolution which has created human brain.